Fächer

 Follow

-• Despite these unflattering comparisons, the speaker affirms his deep love for her.
+• Despite acknowledging her imperfections, the speaker affirms his deep and genuine love for her.

 8.5.2021